Park Place Brownstone renovation

 Blowerdoor test 2:

 Jordan Goldman from Zero Energy Design, the Passive House consultant on this project, did a blowerdoor today.
 It was the second blowerdoor, the first one before most of the taping was done had already come in at app.
 1.5ACH50.
-During today’s test the good news was relayed to us, that because of all the efforts of all people involved, including many hours of the owner taping his own windows, the house is testing below 0.58ACH50!
+During today's test the good news was relayed to us, that because of all the efforts of all people involved, including many hours of the owner taping his own windows, the house is testing below 0.58ACH50!
 Not bad at all for a retrofit.
 Persistence and meticulous air-tightness work pays off.
-Four Seven Five is happy to have been able to assist in getting the house this tight.
+We are happy to have been able to assist in getting the house this tight.

 Some penetrations still need to be made (HRV, plumbing stack, solar connections), but if done properly (and with the right solutions to seal these) the airtightness shouldn't get compromised to much and could actually improved as we did find some small leaks during today's test.....